 This golden age in Stourbridge glass came to an end with the First World War, and from then on the factories concentrated increasingly on the production of cut crystal glass.
 This was exported around the world and for most of the century it proved quite a profitable business.
 Over the last 20 years however a combination of rising production costs, increased competition from abroad and a decline in the popularity of cut glass has devastated the industry, and Thomas Webb’s, Webb Corbett and Stuart Crystal have all closed.

 In spite of these setbacks Stourbridge glass is far from finished.
-Companies such as Brierley Hill Crystal still fly the flag for traditional crystal manufacture, while a new generation of glassmakers, trained at colleges like Dudley College and Wolverhampton University, are beginning to set up studios in the area, breathing new life into the old traditions and taking glass into exciting new areas.
+Companies such as Brierley Hill Crystal still fly the flag for traditional crystal manufacture, while a new generation of glassmakers, trained at colleges like Dudley College are beginning to set up studios in the area, breathing new life into the old traditions and taking glass into exciting new areas.
 The days of large factories making glass by hand may be limited, but there is no doubt that Stourbridge will remain a centre of innovation and creativity in glass for many years to come.